-What is Carne Asada Seasoning?
+What Is Carne Asada Seasoning?

 It's a dry rub that usually contains salt, pepper, cumin, oregano, onion and garlic powder, chili powder, and (smoked) paprika.
 Carne asada seasoning is added to the meat together with lime juice and other flavorings and left to marinate for several hours to overnight.
 You find premixed carne asada seasoning in the aisle with spices and condiments, or you can make your own.

-What is the Difference Between Carne Asada and Carne Guisada?
+What's the Difference Between Carne Asada and Carne Guisada?

-Both are made with beef, but the resemblance ends here.
+Both are made with beef, but the resemblance ends there.
 They differ in the type of meat, the cooking method, and preparation time.
 Carne guisada is a beef stew made from beef chuck or round that is slowly cooked at low heat until tender.
 Like all stews, it is a great dish to make in the slow cooker.

-What are Carne Asada Fries?
+What Are Carne Asada Fries?

 It's a southern Californian invention that consists of carne asada with French fries, topped with melted cheesed and served with guacamole and sour cream.

-VIDEO: Lisa's Favorite Carne Asada
+Recipe: Lisa's Favorite Carne Asada

 Fresh citrus juices are whisked together with olive oil, chipotle peppers, spices, and fresh chopped cilantro.
-"I've tried many marinade recipes for carne asada, and this is our family favorite!" says Lisa Arlotti.
+"I've tried many marinade recipes for carne asada, and this is our family favorite!" says recipe creator Lisa Arlotti.
 See how it's done!